-Every fall, Apollo brings the world of choral music to Chicago’s ethnically diverse neighborhoods with a free concert, featuring selections from our upcoming season as well as past favorites.
-This year, we are honored to be performing at the beautiful St. John Cantius Church with its magnificently restored organ.
-The concert will feature a wide variety of music, including works by Handel, Schubert and Lauridsen.
+Every fall Apollo brings its celebrated choral music to Chicago’s neighborhoods, with a FREE program featuring selections from our upcoming season as well as past favorites.
+This year we are honored to be performing at the beautiful St. Paul of the Cross Church in Park Ridge.
+The concert will feature a wide variety of music, including works by Handel, and Bach, as well as Broadway classics.

-Few works are more world-renowned than Handel’s Messiah.
-Composed by a German, premiered in Ireland, and today performed regularly around the globe, the Apollo Chorus has been presenting this glorious masterpiece annually since 1879, a track record unmatched in the city of Chicago.
-The Chicago Tribune hailed Apollo’s definitive performances as a “venerable holiday tradition” performed with “an exultant spirit that came from the heart.”
+Few works are more time-honored than Handel’s Messiah.
+The Apollo Chorus has been presenting this glorious masterpiece annually since 1879, a track record unmatched in the city of Chicago.
+The Chicago Tribune hailed Apollo’s performances as a “venerable holiday tradition” performed with “an exultant spirit that came from the heart.”
+Apollo welcomes outstanding solists Josefien Stoppelenburg, soprano, Meg Bragle, mezo-soprano, Mark Van Arsdale, tenor and Levi Hernandez, baritone.
+We know this year's Messiah performances will be our most memorable to date.
 Don’t miss the opportunity to experience the power and passion of Messiah as you’ve never heard it before.

 Harris Theater for Music & Dance